 In compliance with federal law, including provisions of Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973, The Baptist College of Florida does not illegally discriminate on the basis of race, sex, color, national or ethnic origin, age, disability, or military service in its administration of education policies, programs, or activities; admissions policies; or employment.
-Under federal law, the college may discriminate on the basis of race or complaints should be directed to Sandra Richards, Director of Student Life and Marketing (850) 263-3261 ext.
+Under federal law, the college may discriminate on the basis of religion in order to fulfill its purposes.
+Inquiries or complaints should be directed to Sandra Richards, Director of Student Life and Marketing (850) 263-3261 ext.
 415.